8090-inc/xrx-core/docs/content/quickstart.md

 ## External Services Configuration

 xRx requires three external services: LLM, Text-to-Speech, and Speech-to-Text.
-Configure these services by setting the environment variables in the `.env` file inside the `simple-agent` application.
+Configure these services by copying the `env-example.txt` to a `.env` file and setting the environment variables inside the `simple-app` application.

 ### LLMs